Who Am I?

 In the absence of any other abnormal test results, anemia seemed enough to justify the fatigue, but its inconsistency remained puzzling.
 And, after intravenously increasing my iron levels the exhaustion only intensified.
-On occasions where I was too tired to train I grew disproportionately anxious about eating for fear of gaining weight and losing the body composition I’d worked so hard to achieve.
+On days where I was too tired to train I grew disproportionately anxious about eating for fear of gaining weight and losing the body composition I’d worked so hard to achieve.
 When I could run, I felt so weak that I’d push harder—fuelled by a mounting pressure to perform and the absurd notion that this could all be driven by a lack of fitness.

 With every set of ‘normal’ blood test results came increased confusion and with every visit to the doctor, a mounting sense of frustration.
 Since I was on the Contraceptive Pill, didn’t appear visibly skeletal, and my bone density scan results were acceptable, the Female Athlete Triad was never mentioned.
 And, since I wasn’t ready to admit to my escalating eating disorder (to myself, let alone another soul), no one probed further into my relationship with training and nutrition.
 So, despite knowing full well that something just wasn’t right and that this ‘something’ could be serious, I pushed on—continuing to sail miserably under the RED-S radar for a few frustrating years to follow.

-Fast forward a few years and I was finally starting to make sense of my experience with RED-S. For years, I’d been a living, breathing, just-about-running example of it, yet I, nor anyone else I'd ever worked with, had ever even heard of it.
+Fast forward a few years and I was finally starting to make sense of my experience.
+For years, I’d been a living, breathing, just-about-running example of RED-S, yet I, nor anyone else I'd ever worked with, had ever even heard of it.
 Despite the fact RED-S was a relatively new term (only introduced by the International Olympic Committee in 2014), it appeared the problem was one of indeterminate magnitude within the sporting community.
 As I trawled through page after page of other athletes describing MY condition in words that could’ve easily been my own, it started to hit me that I wasn’t going insane or facing some sort of rare medical phenomenon after all, but a relatively straightforward one shared by countless others all over the world.

 In the end, all it had taken was hearing others describing the shattering - yet subtle - symptoms I was facing in order to line up the pieces of my own RED-S puzzle.
 I'd spent years dismissing many of them in ignorance or denial, unable to believe that a competitive athlete like me could really be suffering from an energy-related issue; that someone who still ate three meals a day could be experiencing an eating disorder; that my 'fatigue' wasn't just a lack of fitness; that the Pill wasn't a suitable replacement for a period; or that my missing natural period was a critical indicator of my condition.

 Once armed with the information I had needed about my problem, it was time to learn how to fix it.
-Falling into the hands of a wonderful psychotherapist helped me unravel 12 months worth of disordered eating behaviours and my beyond-supportive boyfriend helped me handle time away from my sport.
+Falling into the hands of a wonderful psychotherapist helped me unravel years worth of disordered eating behaviours and my beyond-supportive boyfriend (now adored husband) helped me handle time away from my sport.
 Yet finding a doctor who would take my periods (or lack thereof) seriously was another matter.
 Since my blood tests, BMI and athletic appearance deemed me to be a typical healthy runner, I was repeatedly reassured that it was normal for ‘someone like me’ not to have periods.
 Worse still, I was encouraged to go back on the Pill and, with no remaining symptoms I could define, given the all-clear to get back into training.

 Eventually, I came to realise that problems like RED-S thrive on isolation and the longer we keep quiet about them, the longer these issues fly under the radar.
 Thankfully, awareness is slowly building, with high profile athletes all over the world sharing their own experiences and growing research of this condition among both male and female athletes.
-While this short summary of my own story may sound all-too familiar to those already aware they have RED-S, I've shared it in more detail here, in the hopes that it may help others reach out for the support they need.
+While this short summary of my own story may sound all-too familiar to those already aware they have RED-S, I've shared it in even more detail here, in the hopes that it may help others reach out for the support they need.

 Experience aside, wherever possible the information and advice I offer on this site is based on the leading scientific research to date.
 Although the aim is to provide you with the tools and support you may need from a fellow athlete’s perspective, this resource is no substitute for the diagnosis or treatment from a medical professional.
 For suggestions on where to find medical support, head here.
 To talk to me in a mentoring capacity, head here.